healthyregions/overture-poi-extract/README.md

 and then I manually edited the file in QGIS to convert from 100 individual polygons to 7 multipolygons, grouped across the world.
 These 7 are iterated in the script and handled as individual spatial queries.

-## SDOH & Place Project layers
+## Examples: SDOH & Place Project layers

 The following extracts have been created for use as independent data overlays within the SDOH & Place Project's Data Discovery App.
 Without any filter geometry provided, they default to using the full US geometry in this repo.
+Keep in mind that your location for tippecanoe may differ from the path in the examples below.

 #### Grocery/Supermarkets